Colin Mathura-Jeffree

-Colin Mathura-Jeffree (born 12 May 1972) is a New Zealand model, actor, television host and spokesperson.
-He is best known to audiences for being one of the judges of New Zealand's Next Top Model and New Zealand's Hottest Home Baker.
+Colin Mathura-Jeffree (born 1972) is a New Zealand model, actor, television host and spokesperson.
+He is known as one of the judges for New Zealand's Next Top Model which aired from 2009 until 2011.
+He is also known as one of the hosts of New Zealand's Hottest Home Baker.

 Career

 Modelling

-Mathura-Jeffree has been a model for 20 years.
-He has graced the catwalk for iconic fashion houses such as Working Style and Versace and modelled for many international fashion magazines.
-Mathura-Jeffree is currently the face of Tourism Australia "shopping & shows campaign" for New Zealand working for APN New Zealand.
+Mathura-Jeffree had previously walked the catwalk for various fashion houses such as Working Style and Versace.
+He had also modelled for various international fashion magazines.
+Mathura-Jeffree was previously the face of Tourism Australia "shopping & shows campaign" for New Zealand which aired in 2013.

 Fashion and beauty

 Mathura-Jeffree was awarded the title of Special Ambassador representing the Miss World franchise holder, the New Zealand Asia Pacific Trust, at the 2007 Miss World competition in Sanya, China.
 He has judged pageants including the Ellerslie Racecourse Fashion in the Field contest.

 In 2011 to 2017, he was the VIP Ambassador for New Zealand Fashion Week and opened the event in 2016.
 In the 2017 event he only wore clothes from Hospice Opportunity Shops.

-Mathura-Jeffree was named New Zealand's sexiest man in 2012 by Metro. and was named New Zealand's Man of the Year in 2012 by social page photographer Norrie Montgomery.
+Mathura-Jeffree was named New Zealand's sexiest man in 2012 by Metro.

 Mathura-Jeffree was a judge for the Miss South Pacific Beauty Pageant 2013 in the Solomon Islands.
 In 2017 he was named a REMIX Magazine Icon at their 20-year anniversary Ball featuring their 20 favourite celebrities in print.
 He was voted by the public in the METRO Magazine Awards issue to be the 'Best Dressed Celebrity 2017'.

 Television

 Mathura-Jeffree's acting debut was as the Prince of India in the Xena: Warrior Princess television series (1999), where he played the reincarnation of Gabrielle into a powerful and handsome warrior willing to sacrifice himself to save his Kingdom.

-Other roles include a case solving scientist in Lifetime Television's Reckless Behavior: Caught on Tape (also called Stolen Life) helping Emma Norman (Odette Yustman) opposite Antonio Sabàto Jr.
+Other roles include a case solving scientist in Lifetime Television's Reckless Behavior: Caught on Tape (also called Stolen Life).

-Mathura-Jeffree has appeared as a judge and runway mentor on the New Zealand model reality series New Zealand's Next Top Model.
+Mathura-Jeffree is known for his work as a judge and runway mentor on the New Zealand model reality series New Zealand's Next Top Model which ran from 2009 until 2011.
 He has also hosted other TV shows, such as New Zealand's Hottest Home Baker and The Great NZ Dance Masala.
 In 2010, he was a guest judge on two episodes of America's Next Top Model.

-He is also the face of Tourism New Zealand's American advertising campaign.

 Movies

-Mathura-Jeffree played the lead protagonist in the Bollywood movie and romantic comedy Love Has No Language opposite Celina Jaitley, Miss India 2001.
+Mathura-Jeffree played the lead protagonist in the Bollywood movie and romantic comedy Love Has No Language in 2008.

-2017 Doc Edge celebrated excellence and achievement with presenting Documentary Film Awards during the Festival.
-Local and international awards were presented in various categories.
-The 2017 awards night was held as part of the opening night gala in Auckland on Wednesday, 24 May at Q Theatre.
-The 2017 jury panel included Mathura-Jeffree.
+In 2017 Mathura-Jeffree was included on the jury panel for the Doc Edge Documentary Film Awards which was held in Auckland, New Zealand.